 SECURITY & SAFETY

-• The Information point is located at Gate C on the main campsite road close to the Woods Stage.
+• The Information point is located on the main campsite road close to the Woods Stage.

 • Lost property will held at the Information point for the duration of the festival.
 Should you be searching for items after the festival has ended, please email firstname.lastname@example.org with a description of your item(s) and a member of staff will assist you where possible.

 • All our water points are suitable for drinking.
 The water in the toilets is not drinking water.

 • Cash machines are opposite the Tea Bus on the way from the main village towards the Garden Stage

 • A free lock up scheme is run by Friends of the Earth.
 It faces the main campsite near the Woods Stage entrance to the village.

 • Don’t leave valuables unattended in your tent.
 During the night, keep them in an inaccessible place such as your sleeping bag.